-In California, you can create a living trust for almost any asset you own: real estate, bank account, vehicle, or jewelry.
-When you create the trust, you must transfer property into it as well as designating a trustee (you can appoint yourself while living).
-Upon your death, the successor trustee will transfer the trust assets to the beneficiaries without having to go through the probate process.
+Furthermore, you can create a living trust for almost any asset you own, including real estate, bank accounts, vehicles, and jewelry.
+Once you create a trust, you must transfer property into it and designate a trustee (you can appoint yourself while alive).
+Then, upon your death, the successor trustee will transfer the trust assets to the beneficiaries without having to go through the probate process.

-Avoiding Probate with Payment on Death Designations
+2. Payment on Death Designation

-- Bank accounts
+- Bank accounts;

-- Stocks and bonds
+- Stocks and bonds; and

 - U.S. savings bonds

-Vehicle Transfer on Death Registration in California
+3. Transfer on Death Deed

-Joint Tenancy Ownership of Property
+4. Joint Tenancy Ownership of Property

-Simplified Probate Procedures
+5. Small Estate Probate Procedures